rauschen84/my-travel-journal/README.md

 ## ✨ Features

-- ✅ Add new travel entries with location, country, dates, and thoughts
+- ✅ Add new travel entries with location, country, dates, and description
 - 🖼️ Upload **multiple images** per entry with a built-in carousel
 - ✏️ Edit existing entries
 - 🗑️ Delete entries